inkawu/near-utils/packages/near-nft-lib/README.md

 # near-nft-lib
 A library for fetching nft data

-No backwards compatibility is guaranteed
+No backwards compatibility is guaranteed.